DigiBP/digibp-gimmelwald/README.md

 ![Subprocess Onboarding](https://user-images.githubusercontent.com/47921658/58236218-b5079f80-7d42-11e9-8c92-a6f4def3f0ef.png)
 As the final step in the main HR recruitment process the subprocess onboarding is called.
 Within this subprocess the starting event is triggered once the signed contract has been obtained.
 The returned contract initiates three tasks in parallel which notifies the Business Unit managers about the new team member and the requests for the workplace installation and new user account.
 As a last step within this subprocess the candidate will be welcomed on his or her first day of work.
 With this final task also the main HR recruitment process ends.
 There is no service integration required in this subprocess.

-## Typical Challenges
-By the start of the project, our team quickly agreed on the topic of the HR recruitment processes.
-The reason behind our decision was that we commonly agreed, that the recruitment process consists of many decisions and collaborations with internal and external roles and has high potential of digitalization and automatization.
-The process is in general often very time consuming as the sounding of application documents can already be messy, simply by the large number of candidates that are applying.
-Also, the process normally requires more than one round of interviews until the prefered candidate has been found.

 ## Process Description
 ### Roles